More of Everything

 Located downtown, the 17-block Theater District is home to eight performing arts organizations and more than 12,000 seats.
 Only New York City has more seats concentrated in one geographic area.
 Throughout Houston, a growing number of venues make performances easily accessible.

 A city devoted to the arts, Houston offers a full venue of art museums and critically acclaimed galleries.
-Just between Reliant Stadium and downtown, Houston's Museum District offers a range of museums, galleries, and art and cultural institutions, including the city's major museums.
+Just between NRG Stadium and downtown, Houston's Museum District offers a range of museums, galleries, and art and cultural institutions, including the city's major museums.
 Approximately 4 million people visit institutions in the Museum District every year.

 Houston's downtown area is new and revitalized, with the addition of a number of new restaurants, clubs and other entertainment venues.